biscoleo/Finnmark-reindeer/README.md

-# Kautokeino-reindeer
+# What Impacts Reindeer Herd Size?
-Analyzing Reindeer Herd Size in Kautokeino, Norway
+Analyzing Reindeer Herd Size in Finnmark, Norway

 ## About
 This project was for Probability & Statistics class in which we were supposed to explore a statistical analysis method we had not yet covered in class on a topic of interest.
 For this project, I opted to look at reindeer herd size in Finnmark Norway because I had spent time living and working with the Sami reindeer herders there.
 Many of the conversations I had surrounded the health and size of the herds in the face of the changing climate and changing cultural norms.
 With this in mind, I wanted to explore what factors could contribute to herd size.
 I found some data online about herd sizes in Finnmark, and because I had more variables than observations, I decided to use a PLS model.